Unique Things to Do in Crete in October: Crete in the Fall!

 October is when the Fall begins on the island.
 However, that does not translate into bad weather.

 By the end of October, most gorges are close to the public, both because the rains in November get heavier and because there are not so many tourists around.
-Therefore, October is the perfect month to trek places like Samaria, usually crowded in summer.

 The weather is just perfect to face a 5 to 7-hour trek.
 Just check the forecast a day in advance to avoid encountering any rain.

 Don’t forget: Temperatures are lower in the mountains.
 On the other hand, the southern coast can be the smartest place to stay if you’re looking for warmer temperatures.
-This area is affected by the North African climate, so it’s quite hot and dry.

 You can check the average temperatures in Crete in October here